Azure/KAN/docs/tutorial/How-to-Create-and-Manage-Deployments-with-Azure-Arc-enabled-Kubernetes-with-GitOps.md

 ## Prerequisites

-Before proceeding, we recommend completing the “Azure Percept Open-Source Project: Setup guide” to successfully set up your KAN experience onto your Kubernetes environment.
+Before proceeding, we recommend completing the setup tutorial to successfully set up your KAN experience onto your Kubernetes environment.
 See the following resources:

-* [KAN/setup-guide.md at KAN](https://github.com/Azure/KAN/blob/KAN/docs/tutorial/setup-guide.md) to set up your portal experience
+* [KAN: Setup guide](https://github.com/Azure/KAN/blob/KAN/docs/tutorial/setup-guide.md) to set up your portal experience
 * [Quickstart: Connect an existing Kubernetes cluster to Azure Arc - Azure Arc](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli%2Cazure-cloud) for guidance on how to Arc-enable your cluster
 * [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/) documentation for more information on AKS